 Several months ago I was surfing the web to find children’s literature about the issue of plastic debris in the ocean and I came across this comic book called, The True Adventures of Foamy and Leafy.
 Foamy and Leafy are two pieces of colorful plastic foam that were glued to a Halloween pumpkin by a child.
 The pumpkin rotted and decayed, but the pieces of plastic, being very non-degradable, blew away with the wind.

 Foamy blew into a small creek and eventually ended up in the Atlantic Ocean.
-She actually floats through the Panama Canal and ends up in the Pacific… Read the rest
+She actually floats through the Panama Canal and ends up in the Pacific Ocean.
+Leafy blew away and got stuck to a … Read the rest

 A guest post by Alexandra Grabbe.